openknowledge-archive/datapackage-storage-py/README.md

 ### SQL

+Install `jsontableschema-sql-py` package.

 SQLAlchemy is used as sql wrapper.
 We can get storage this way:

 ```python
 import jtssql